DEEErab/portfolio/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+#My Project
+The goal of my project is to be able to have a website that I can use to display my work to potental clients/employers.
+Creating this website was challenging and a learning experince.
+This was my first time really creating something that has a back-end.
+And my first time getting into react.js.
+I overall enjoyed it, and will be creating art and decideing what projects to display in the work section ASAP.

 # Feature list